-- 16. The enclosure shall be weather-resistant and architectural bronze in color.
+- 16. The generator enclosure shall be located outdoors, provided with a UV and weather-resistant finish and be architectural bronze in color or provided with screen walls and colors as approved by the University Architect.
 The enclosure shall be sound attenuated.
 The published combined engine and exhaust source sound level shall be reduced by 25 dBA at a distance of 23 feet in any direction from the enclosure, measured in a free field environment. - 17.
 Acceptable, non-proprietary manufacturers are: Katolite, Kohler, and Onan.
 Packaged generator sets and auxiliary components are to be obtained through one source from a single manufacturer: electrically operated, rated for continuous duty, and double throw.
 Main contacts shall be silver alloy wiping action type. - 18.
-A five (5)-year warranty on parts and two (2)-year warranty on labor shall be provided. - 19.
+Where required by UES or the user group during design, buildings with generator supported critical functions such as research cooling equipment shall be provided with an exterior NEMA 4X stainless steel Single Purpose Docking Station.
+The location shall be accessible by portable generator equipment with sufficient clearances for long term parking that does not interfere with building or vehicular pathways.
+Basis of design shall be Trystar with alternatives approved by UES during design. - 19.
+A five (5)-year warranty on parts and two (2)-year warranty on labor shall be provided. - 20.
 CN26-7: The State Fire Marshal or his designated representative shall be present to witness the on-site acceptance and load-bank testing.
-The generator shall be tested under load, in conjunction with any UPS system installed in the building. - 20.
+The generator shall be tested under load, in conjunction with any UPS system installed in the building. - 21.
 For the period of one (1) year from the date the building is finally accepted, the installing Contractor shall be responsible for all NFPA 110 quarterly required inspections, maintenance, and testing of the emergency generator.
 Coordination and scheduling of the system inspections and tests shall be done through the Owner.
 Records of such activities must be maintained for the duration of the first year, at which time copies must be turned over to the Owner.